 Questions asked by patients like you and answered by experienced providers

 Click on each of the questions below to reveal what our sinus experts have to say about this revolutionary procedure.

-Balloon Sinuplasty may be the right treatment option for you, especially if medications and first line treatments have failed to help resolve your chronic and recurrent sinusitis symptoms and inflammation in the past.
+Balloon Sinuplasty may be the right treatment option for you, especially if medications and first line treatments have failed to help resolve your chronic and recurrent sinus infection symptoms and inflammation in the past.

 This procedure gently expands your sinus openings and drainage pathways to restore airflow, assists with drainage and helps healing.
 After locating the treatment area and local anesthesia is applied, the physician will place and inflate a small balloon to dilate the treatment area.
 The balloon is then deflated and removed.

 Absolutely.
-In fact, 96% of patients undergoing a Balloon Sinuplasty procedure have reported drastic improvement in sinusitis symptoms.
-Learn more about Balloon Sinuplasty and results of this procedure by visiting the FAQ page on BALLOONSINUPLASTY.COM.
+In fact, 96% of patients undergoing a Balloon Sinuplasty procedure have reported drastic improvement in chronic sinus symptoms.

 Most insurance companies and Medicare cover Balloon Sinuplasty if considered medically reasonable and necessary.
 To be certain of your level of insurance coverage, contact your insurance provider to find out your specific policy.